annenakamoto/annenakamoto.github.io/_posts/2026-7-11-Rapid-‘Ōhi‘a-Death-research.md

   </ul>

 My preliminary analyses of this initial set of genomes show that _C. lukuohia_ has a larger genome size and greater repeat content than _C. huliohia_.
-Additionally, analysis of single nucleotide polymorphisms (SNPs) and SVs show greater diversity in _C. huliohia_ than _C. lukuohia_, as expected.
+Additionally, analysis of single nucleotide polymorphisms (SNPs) and larger scale structural variants (SVs) show greater diversity in _C. huliohia_ than _C. lukuohia_, as expected.
 However, diversity analyses also show that further sequencing is necessary to fully capture the variation within both species.

 <figure class="figure">
   <img src="/assets/images/rod_genomes_round1.png" alt="Preliminary ROD genome results" width="90%">